-The purpose of this Long-Term Energy Emergency Plan for a fuel supply shortage (hereafter referred to as the Plan) is to document the plan for responding to a Tampa Electric Company (TEC) fuel shortage emergency.
-This Plan applies to fuel emergencies as defined in Section II and works in cooperation with the Capacity and Energy Emergency Plan, which covers abrupt, short-term capacity/energy emergencies.
+The purpose of this Long-Term Energy Emergency Plan for Fuel Supply Shortage (hereafter referred to as the Fuel Supply Emergency Plan) is to document the plan for responding to a Tampa Electric Company (TEC) fuel shortage emergency.
+This plan applies to fuel emergencies as defined in Section II and works in cooperation with the Capacity and Energy Emergency Plan, which covers abrupt, short-term capacity/energy emergencies.

 TEC strives to maintain adequate fuel supplies to enable the company to serve customers reliably.
 The company accomplishes fuel adequacy through a diverse fuel supply portfolio, multiple suppliers, alternative transportation paths, and flexible storage capacity for the various fuel supply commodities such as natural gas, oil, coal and petroleum coke.
 Natural gas, is a just-in-time fuel, meaning storage is limited and generation resources consume the fuel when needed via pipeline delivery.
 Therefore, TEC monitors natural gas commodity and pipeline availabilities constantly.
-TEC does contract for gas supply storage capacity located in Mobile, Alabama.
-The storage contract would supply TEC with approximately 10 days of gas supply in the event of a total loss of supply from its traditional sources.
+TEC does contract for gas supply storage capacity located in Alabama and Mississippi.
+The storage contract would supply TEC with approximately five summer days of gas supply in the event of a total loss of supply from its traditional sources.

-TEC also uses oil as a back-up fuel and retains inventories that complement the fuel's practical use in an emergency situation.
-For the solid fuels (i.e., coal and petroleum coke), TEC strives to maintain 45 days of inventory on the ground at Big Bend Station.
-Natural gas can also be used as a back-up fuel source for our solid fuel units.
+TEC uses oil primarily as a back-up fuel and retains inventories that complement the fuel's practical use in an emergency situation.
+For the solid fuels (i.e., coal and petroleum coke), TEC strives to maintain 45 to 60 days of inventory on the ground at Big Bend Station.